Content warning: descriptions of sexual torture, including to minors

 "In South Korea, women's lives matter less than packages of ramen"

-I asked a South Korean high-school student who prefers to stay anonymous about her feelings concerning the current swath of digital sex crime in her country.
+A South Korean high-school student who prefers to stay anonymous shared her feelings concerning the current swath of digital sex crime in her country with 4W:

 “I am ashamed of the government for giving unbelievably short sentences and light punishments to male criminals who commit crimes against women, ranging from digital sexual exploitation to actual rape and murder.”